Melih199/Ambient_intelligence_assignment2/README.md

    - ...

 ## Conclusion
-Our Ambient Intelligence project for Mars colonization optimizes the habitat's environment, ensuring the well-being of colonists, efficient resource management, and sustainable operations.
-Through continuous monitoring, predictive models, and dynamic adaptation, we have created a system that supports life on Mars by providing a comfortable and safe living environment.
+This Ambient Intelligence project for Mars colonization optimizes the habitat's environment, ensuring the well-being of colonists, efficient resource management, and sustainable operations.
+Through continuous monitoring, predictive models, and dynamic adaptation, a system that supports life on Mars have been created by providing a comfortable and safe living environment.